 Whenever a painful bump or hard knot appears on the eye, the only thing a person suffering can think of is relief.

-However, a chalazion and stye are different.
+When you consider chalazion vs stye, they are different.
 It is important to know the difference in symptoms because the treatments for each differ slightly and the causes are different.

 What is a Chalazion?